-But much larger oil deposits have been identified in the Shfela (south-central Israel).
-In fact, Israel also has one of the world’s largest deposits of shale oil, with a potential of some 250 billion barrels in the Shfela basin, link, link.
-It is claimed that this represents the world’s third-largest quantity of oil shale behind the US and China.
+In fact, it turned out that Israel has one of the world’s largest deposits of shale oil, with a potential of some 250 billion barrels in the Shfela basin, link, link.
+This represents the world’s third-largest quantity of oil shale behind the US and China.

 Oil in the Golan Heights: Recent drilling has found thick oil strata in the Southern Golan Heights north-east of the Sea of Galilee, link.
-The oil strata thickness is ten times the normal world strata thickness, implying a potential production of billions of barrels.
-This could easily provide all Israel’s oil needs.
+Afek, an Israeli subsidiary of Genie Energy (a US oil company) say the oil strata thickness is ten times the normal world strata thickness, implying a potential production of billions of barrels.
+This could easily provide all Israel’s oil needs, link, link.
 Compared to gas finds, which are well off shore, the oil find is relatively close.

 Dead Sea Minerals

 Following thousands of years of evaporation, the Dead Sea now contains some 45,000 million tons of salts rich in minerals, link.
 This makes the Dead Sea the largest concentration of minerals in Israel.
 From a health point of view, minerals extracted from the water (such as calcium, magnesium and potassium) are said to improve the metabolism, stimulate circulation and aid in the natural repair of body cells.
 Some minerals are known to have unique qualities, giving a feeling of relaxation, nourishing the skin, activating the blood systems, healing rheumatic diseases and metabolic disorders.
 Even Dead Sea mud is believed to have benefits for deep cleansing and stimulation of the skin.
 Not surprisingly, the Dead Sea area has become a major center for health research and treatment, link, and thousands of people from all over the world come every year to the Dead Sea for healing, recovery, spa, and cosmetic treatment.